SharpeimQ/Personal-Portfolio/pages/about.md

   </p>

   <p>
     I am here to learn new skills, work on or contribute to cool projects, and ultimately find a job that allows me the flexibility to do both.
-If you want more of my “stats,” you can access my resume below.
+If you want more of my “stats,” you can access my <a href="{{ site.baseurl }}/downloads/resume.pdf">resume here</a>.
 I know my stats are still a bit generic—but hey, I’m working on it!
   </p>
 </div>